 A Lake Wales businessman, B.K.
 Bullard, bought 3,000 acres in 1919 that included what is now Highland Park.

 Bullard hired Irwin A. Yarnell to promote the community and sell lots.
 Yarnell produced many ads and brochures that are classics of Florida promotion.

 Yarnell built a 25 room mansion in 1923 on a hilltop in Highland Park.
 It is still there today, and presents a great photo opportunity if you can find a place to stand and take the snapshot either from Scenic Highway 17 or the entrance into Highland Park.

 "La Casa de Josephina" was a gift to his wife, Josephine, and it overlooks the entire community.
 It's architecture is typical of the Florida Boom era of the 1920's, Moorish looking like a Spanish or Italian palace.

 The picture above of the Casa was taken in 2007.
-On a recent visit in January 2012, I observed that the Casa had been painted a dark brown chocolate color.
+On a recent visit, I observed that the Casa had been painted a dark brown chocolate color.

 Different strokes for different folks.

 As of March 15, 2023, La Casa de Josephina is for sale for $1.5 million.
 It has been on the market more than one year.
 Here is the listing:La Casa Josephina Realtor Ad

 The Village of Highland Park is on the shores of Lake Easy.
 The lake used to be a favorite destination of weekend sea plane buffs who would fly in and have brunch at Lekarica resort.